kadena-community/kadena.js/packages/apps/docs/src/docs/reference/cli-ref.md

 }
 ```

-These options don't affect regular logging because log messages are sent to standard error (stderr).
+The `--json` and `--yaml` options don't affect logging of informational messages, warnings, or errors.
-You can disable the other logging by using the `KADENA_LOG=output` environment variable.
+Log messages are sent to standard error (stderr) instead of standard output (stdout).
-However, warnings or errors are still logged, if detected.
+You can disable the logging of informational messages by setting the `KADENA_LOG=output` environment variable.

 ## Legacy mode